Work on countless speech and language targets in an engaging way with play dough mats! Be sure to grab the free mats at the end!

 Use play dough to expand and learn vocabulary.
 Two ways to work on this are to have the child make something with the play dough for the mat (e.g. make a blue ball and put it on the mat) or identify the term from the mat (e.g. put play dough on the blue hat).
 Here is a list of fairly easy, quick items to have your student make with play dough while following directions using mats:

 – jump rope

-Grab these FREE mats in my freebie library!
+Grab these FREE mats!
 OPEN ENDED PLAY DOUGH MATS

 Do you use play dough mats in speech and language intervention?
 How else do you use them?

 If you enjoyed this post, please share it!